agda/agda/doc/user-manual/language/reflection.rst

     inferType : Term → TC Type

     -- Check a term against a given type.
-This may resolve implicit arguments -- in the term, so a new refined term is returned. checkType : Term → Type → TC Term
+This may resolve implicit arguments -- in the term, so a new refined term is returned.
+Can be used to create -- new metavariables: newMeta t = checkType unknown t checkType : Term → Type → TC Term

     -- Compute the normal form of a term.